 Table 1 presents the results of the ordinal logistic regression models for the severity levels of all bridge-related crashes and over-bridge crashes only.
 The results indicated that bridge-related crashes at a high-speed limit, on 2-way undivided road, with multiple vehicle involvement and in good lighting condition tend to be more severe.
 For bridge-related crashes within the 71-90 km/h and 91-110 km/h speed limits, the odds of being more severe is 1.83 higher and 2.36 higher, respectively, as compared to the 50 km/h speed limit.
 Bridge-related crashes with 2-way undivided traffic were 1.45 times more likely to be more severe than on "other" road types.
 In good lighting conditions, the odds of being more severe was 1.5 higher than in "other" conditions.
 A possible reason is that drivers tend to be more concentrated and avoid risky driving behaviours under poor lighting conditions.
-Bridge-related crashes involving a single vehicle were about 0.52 times as likely to be more severe (only significant at p < 0.1).
+Bridge-related crashes involving a single vehicle were about 0.52 times as likely to be more severe than those involving multiple vehicles.
+There was limited evidence that bridge-related crashes involving heavy vehicles would be less severe (only significant at p < 0.1).
 On the other hand, for over-bridge crashes, only three factors were significant, including speed limit over 90 km/h, 2-way undivided traffic and lighting condition.